interkosmos/fortran-sdl2/README.md

 # pkg install devel/sdl20 graphics/sdl2_image audio/sdl2_mixer graphics/sdl2_ttf
 ```

-## Building the SDL 2.0 Interfaces
+## Building the Interface Bindings
 Clone the repository and then run `make` to build the interfaces:

 ```